QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `socketConfig`

-Configure a new socket with a certain PDP context
+Configure a new socket with a certain PDP context.

 This function will configure a new socket.
-After socket configuration one can set additional After socket creation one can set additional [socket settings](#socketconfigextended) and use the socket for communication.
+After socket creation one can set additional [socket settings](#socketconfigextended) and use the socket for communication.